pbouzakis/spak/doc/philosophy.md

 ![enter image description here](./images/order-model.png)

-The blue objects live on the boundary of our system (the presenter neat the UI, and the repo near the data).
+The blue objects live on the boundary of our system (the presenter near the UI, and the repo near the data).
 The green objects are our models.
 So *the green objects plus the action object* are what we mean by "core logic".
-The don't care much about the blue objects, in fact the core objects define the interfaces they would like the boundary (blue) objects to implement.
+They don't care much about the blue objects, in fact the core objects define the interfaces they would like the boundary (blue) objects to implement.
 This keeps the core of your component unnecessarily coupled to details.

 ## Decomposing your feature